dadahcr2/reference/_pages/chests.md

 6-9 | **Rare** (at least 45 common and 6 rare parts)
 10 | **Epic** (at least 68 common, 9 rare and 6 epic parts)

-Accordingly, there is a strong incentive to reach Level 10 in order to secure epic parts for all team members
+Accordingly, there is an incentive to reach Level 10 in order to secure epic parts for all team members

 #### Season Bonus Chest